MIROC-DOC/model_description/md_en/d-summ.md

 Next, set the value to zero for the grid points not removed by the above procedure.

-3. calculate the global integration value $M_q$,
- Make sure this is consistent with $M_q^0$,
- Multiply the global water vapor content by a certain percentage.
+3. calculate the global integral value of $M_q$ and multiply the global water vapor content by a fixed percentage so that it is the same as that of $M_q^0$.

 $$
         q'' = \frac{M_q^0}{M_q} q'
 $$

-4. perform dry air mass correction.
+4. correct for dry air mass Likewise calculate $M_d$,
- Similarly, calculate the $M_d$,

 $$
         p_S'' = \frac{M_d^0}{M_d} p_S